-NOTE: If an AED utilizing VF waveform analysis is available, perform CPR until the defibrillator is attached for all arrests.

-- If pediatric patient, under 9 years of age, see Protocol #353 - 4.
+- 1. Begin Basic Cardiac Life Support procedures. - 2.
+Update dispatch of a high priority patient. - 3.
+If an automated external defibrillator is available, perform CPR until defibrillator is attached. - If pediatric patient, under 9 years of age, see Protocol #353 - 4.
 Once a defibrillator is applied, immediately turn the machine 'On.' - 5.
 Analyze (do not perform CPR while the machine is analyzing). - Whenever the "NO SHOCK INDICATED" message appears, CPR should be performed for 2 MINUTES followed by the next analysis. - 5.
 Until transport arrives, continue CPR, re-analyze every 2 minutes and shock as indicated.